uwcartlab/webmapping/Chapter09/readme.md

             //Example 2.6 line 5...create graticule lines
-            var gratLines = map.selectAll(".gratLines") //select graticule elements that will be created
+            var gratLines = map.selectAll(".gratLines") //select graticule elements that will be created .data(graticule.lines()) //bind graticule lines to each element to be created .enter() //create an element for each datum .append("path") //append each element to the svg as a path element .attr("class", "gratLines") //assign class for styling
+                .attr("d", path); //project graticule lines

 We can then style the `gratBackground <path>` element to symbolize water (Example 2.9).